 The libel case against the Journal-Constitution continued years after Richard Jewell’s death in 2007 and even went all the way up to the Georgia Supreme Court.
 But the Court ultimately ruled that because the paper’s reporting was true at the time of publication — that he was indeed an FBI suspect in the days after the bombing — it didn’t owe Jewell or his family anything.

 Nevertheless, no amount of settlements could have ever given Richard Jewell back two important things he lost: his dignity and peace.

 “I hope and pray that no one else is ever subjected to the pain and the ordeal that I have gone through,” he said through tears during a press conference after the Justice Department cleared him of the bombing.

 “The authorities should keep in mind the rights of the citizens.
 I thank God it is ended and that you now know what I have known all along: I am an innocent man.”

-After reading about the wrongfully accused Richard Jewell, read about two actual bombers: Ted Kaczynski, the serial-killing Unabomber, and “Mad Bomber” George Metesky, who held New York City hostage with his bomb attacks for 16 years.
+After reading about the wrongfully accused Richard Jewell, learn about two actual bombers: Ted Kaczynski, the serial-killing Unabomber, and the “Mad Bomber” George Metesky, who terrorized New York City for 16 years.